 Alex Gallo-Brown is a writer living in Seattle.
-His non-fiction has appeared in publications that include Los Angeles Review of Books, Salon.com, Vice's Motherboard, The Brooklyn Rail, The Rumpus, The Collagist, Seattle Weekly, The Stranger, Heavy Feather Review, and 3:AM Magazine.
-His poems have appeared in Tahoma Literary Review, Pacifica Literary Review, The Monarch Review, Seattle Review of Books, Muse/A Journal, and City Arts.
+His non-fiction has appeared in publications that include Los Angeles Review of Books, Electric Literature, Lit Hub, Salon.com, The Rumpus, The Stranger, and Vice's Motherboard.
+His poems can be found in Tahoma Literary Review, Pacifica Literary Review online, The Good Men Project, Seattle Review of Books, and City Arts, among other journals.

-He is the author of The Language of Grief, a self-published collection of poems dedicated to his father, the journalist Nick Gallo.
+He is the author of The Language of Grief (2012), a self-published collection of poems dedicated to his father, Nick Gallo.
 Sherman Alexie wrote, “Alex Gallo-Brown’s poems are the sad and beautiful tales of a lost son, lost father and, yes, lost generation.
 But these poems are fun and smart.
 Flooded with imagery and besotted with music.
 I love them.”

 The recipient of awards from WonderRoot and the City of Atlanta and a two-time Pushcart Prize-nominee, his work has appeared in the anthologies Fly to the Assemblies: Seattle and the Rise of the Resistance and Washington 129+: More Poets of Washington State.
 He is a former contributing writer to City Arts magazine and a current contributor to South Seattle Emerald.